LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/abolish_1.rst

 Abolishes a runtime declared dynamic predicate or a local dynamic predicate.
 When the predicate indicator for ``Head`` is declared in a :ref:`directives_uses_2` or :ref:`directives_use_module_2` directive, the predicate is abolished in the referenced object or module.
-Otherwise the predicate is abolished in an object's database.
+Otherwise, the predicate is abolished in an object's database.
 In the case of objects, only predicates that are dynamically declared (using a call to the ``asserta/1`` or ``assertz/1`` built-in methods) can be abolished.

 Template and modes
 ------------------